upmem/usecase_hedges/README.md

 ## run with global DPU profiling mode

-This mode is used to get detailed information about dpu_programm performances, for the current run.
+This mode is used to get detailed information about dpu program performances, for the current run.

 in test_programm.py